Justin Topa: Seattle Mariners

 On January 7, 2023, the Brewers traded Topa to the Seattle Mariners for minor league pitcher Joseph Hernandez.
 The Mariners traded for Topa because he excelled at inducing ground balls.
 Topa was optioned to the Triple-A Tacoma Rainiers to begin the 2023 season, but joined the team on April 10.
 In 75 relief outings, Topa registered a 2.61 ERA with 61 strikeouts, 3 saves and two blown saves across 69 innings of work.

 Minnesota Twins

 On January 29, 2024, the Mariners traded Topa, Anthony DeSclafani, Gabriel González, Darren Bowen, and cash to the Minnesota Twins for Jorge Polanco.
 On May 15, Topa was diagnosed with a partial tear in the patellar tendon in his left knee.
 He subsequently received a platelet-rich plasma injection and was shut down for six weeks.
 Topa was activated from the injured list on September 25.
-He pitched in three of the Twins final five games of the season, allowing no runs and one hit in 2 1/3 innings.
+He pitched in three of the Twins' final five games of the season, allowing no runs and one hit in 2 1/3 innings.

+Topa made 23 appearances for Minnesota in 2026, but struggled to an 0-1 record and 8.05 ERA with 12 strikeouts and two saves over 19 innings of work.
+On May 19, 2026, Topa was designated for assignment.
+Topa was released by the Twins on May 23.

+Toronto Blue Jays

+On May 30, 2026, Topa signed a minor league contract with the Toronto Blue Jays.
+He made eight appearances for the Triple–A Buffalo Bisons, recording a 3.38 ERA with four strikeouts across eight innings pitched.
+Topa was released by the Blue Jays on July 4.

+Kansas City Royals

+On July 7, 2026, Topa signed a minor league contract with the Kansas City Royals.
+He made 12 appearances for the Triple–A Omaha Storm Chasers, recording an 0.71 ERA with nine strikeouts and four saves across 12 2/3 innings pitched.
+Topa was released by the Royals on August 9.

+New York Yankees

+On August 14, 2026, Topa signed a minor league contract with the New York Yankees.
+He made four appearances for the Triple–A Scranton/Wilkes-Barre RailRiders, recording a 1.80 ERA with two strikeouts over five innings of work.
+On August 25, the Yankees selected Topa's contract, adding him to their active roster.
+He made two scoreless appearances for the team, recording three strikeouts across three innings pitched.
+Topa was designated for assignment by the Yankees on August 29.
+He elected free agency after clearing waivers on August 31.
+He re-signed with the Yankees on a new minor league contract the same day.